DeepImageSearch: Benchmarking Multimodal Agents for Context-Aware Image Retrieval in Visual Histories

 \subsection{User Selection Criteria}

 To ensure data quality and diversity, we apply a two-stage user selection pipeline.
 In the first stage, we filter YFCC100M users based on objective criteria.
 Each user must have at least 2,000 photos with a metadata coverage rate of at least 90\%, a minimum of 50 photosets, and an account history spanning more than one year.
 In the second stage, we randomly sample 100 users from the qualified pool while ensuring geographic diversity across continents except Antarctica.
 After the query synthesis and human verification process, 57 users retain at least one valid query and are included in the final benchmark.
 For each selected user, we accumulate complete photosets chronologically until reaching a capacity of 2,000 photos, resulting in an average temporal span of 3.4 years per user as reported in Section 3.
-Figure~\ref{fig: photo address map} visualizes the geographic distribution of all geotagged photos in DISBench, demonstrating broad coverage across North America, South America, Europe, Africa, East Asia, and Oceania.